 This woman has talked to her partner about his conduct and he’s told her that he doesn’t want to change and that he’d rather socialize than dance.

 Even though she doesn’t like his answer, he is telling her what is important to him.

-As painful as it is, when this happens, we fight with the reality of what is.
+As painful as it is, when this happens, there’s a fight with the reality of “what is.”

 And this is a fight you can’t win.

 As we see it, this woman has two choices if her partner isn’t willing to dance with her as she wants…